ejazahmed95/GameEngine2D/README.md

 - `[StdSrc]>LinearAlgebra` contains both the vector4 and matrix classes
 - `[StdSrc]>test` contains the MatrixTest function to test the basic functionality of a matrix.

+#### 2.08 Collision
+- `[EngineSrc]>Systems\CollisionSystem2D`: This system handles the collision detection for objects that have a transform and collision component
+- `[EngineSrc]>Components\Collider2D`: This is the collision component that contains both the bounding box and a callback on collision detection
+- Collider component also contains a variable `Continuous`.
+Enabling this will update the collision system to perform a Swept-Separating Axis check on those objects
 ---

 ## Raven
 The game engine is structured using the ECS Model

+### Entities
+Basic form of a game object.
+Every entity is unique, and has a list of components that can be added to it.

+### Components
+Components are basic data structs that contain information.
+These can be accessed by the systems that act upon it.

 ### Systems
 #### Rendering System